 Mondays to Fridays, starting July 2 from 9:30 am to 4:00 pm.

 Playgrounds encourages children of all abilities to participate in our program.
-In order to provide the best summer possible for a child with special needs, you must pre-register with the Inclusion Coordinator at 625-3220.
+In order to provide the best summer possible for a child with special needs, you must contact the Inclusion Coordinator at 625-3220 to schedule your child's attendance.

 What do children do in the Playgrounds Program?